nickcox/cd-extras/readme.md

 [~]> █
 ```

 ## OS X & Linux

 `cd-extras` works on non-Windows operating systems.
-The `MenuCompletion` option may be off by
+The `IndexedCompletion` option may be off by
 default unless you configure PSReadLine with a `MenuComplete` keybinding _before_ importing
 `cd-extras`.